 land of the Dead

 Definitely not.
 If the ancient Irish believed in reincarnation, they had no need for a place to collect the souls of the dead.
-Interestingly, though Donn of the Milesians, said to be the first Gaels, died on his ship as it neared Ireland’s shores.
+Interestingly, though, Donn of the Milesians, said to be the first Gaels, died on his ship as it neared Ireland’s shores.
 He was buried at Bull Rock, a formidable stony crag which juts out of the ocean, and so the legend of Donn, Lord of the Dead was born.
-(You can read about this in my post Donn, Lord of the Dead.)

-The Milesians went on to defeat the Danann, half through might in battle, half though trickery, and the Danann were banished underground.
+The Milesians went on to defeat the Danann through might in battle and trickery, and the Danann were banished underground.
 Perhaps the thought of Donn waiting to lead them to the afterlife was a comforting thought to the Milesian warriors anxiously waiting to confront the notorious Danann, and fearing death in battle in a strange land far from home.

 In any case, this story was not part of the Celtic Irish tradition, and does not form part of the Otherworld stories.

 Hy-Brasil was an island which once lay off the west coast of Ireland.
 Its name is derived from Old Irish hy, a variation of í, meaning ‘island’, and brasil, from the root word bres, meaning ‘beautiful/ great/ mighty’.
 It has also been explained as coming from Uí Breasal, meaning ‘of the clan of Bresal’, a people who once inhabited the North East of Ireland.

 Legend has it that the island lies shrouded in mist most of the time, thus shielded from the eyes of mortals, but that one day in every seven years, the fog rolls back to reveal its distant splendour to anyone who might be looking.